AIoT-MLSys-Lab/SVD-LLM/README.md

 - [X] Open-source the code for SVD-LLM.
 - [ ] Open-source the code for SVD-LLM V2.
 - [ ] Upgrade the transformers package to the latest version.
-- [ ] Update the efficiency evalution code.
+- [ ] Update the efficiency evaluation code.
-- [ ] Add the script to compress mistral llm.
+- [ ] Optimize the compression of GQA-based llms.

 ## Introduction